 After your dog’s semen is collected and frozen, it safely stored here until it is shipped to Kansas City, MO, where Zoetis Inc. maintains the largest canine semen storage bank in the world.
 We will help establish an account for your stud dog through Zoetis’s online portal system.
 You will be able to access all of your frozen semen information at www.mysecurelineage.com.
 Once this account is established, Zoetis will contact you regarding pricing and long-term storage information.
 When your semen is needed, you call them to arrange for your stored semen to be shipped to the inseminating veterinarian.

 The method of collecting semen, adding extender, slowly cooling, and packaging the specimen for shipment has made long distance breeding possible.
-We can arrange for same-day or overnight semen shipments within the continental United States Monday through Saturday.
-We ship all of our semen using Federal Express, using only the most appropriate shipping media for your stud dog.
+We ask that you arrange for same-day or overnight semen shipment within the continental United States Monday through Saturday.

 If your stud’s semen has not been chilled before, we do recommend a pre-shipment evaluation and chill check test, although this is not required.
 The "chill check" is done by collecting the dog's semen and putting it through the same chilling process as if it was being shipped.
 We evaluate its quality every 12 hours for 48 hours.
 This process enables us to determine if overnight shipping is adequate or if same-day service is required.